paulpossart/cinesoup/README.md

 # CineSoup

-CineSoup is a full-stack Netflix clone that uses the PERN stack.
+CineSoup is a film-finding SPA that uses the PERN stack.
 It allows users to interact with the TMDB API through a RESTful API with secure authentication.

 [Visit Site](https://cinesoup.netlify.app/)